 - Use cold, damp cloths on the skin.

 Once in the hospital, doctors can administer intravenous fluids that contain electrolytes and possibly refrigerated fluids.

-People will be monitored closely until the symptoms resolve and their body temperature returns to a safe level, which can take several hours.
+People will be monitored closely until the symptoms resolve and their body temperature returns to a safe level, taking several hours.

 Severe cases of hyperthermia often require several days of hospitalization and monitoring until a person is fully recovered.

-Hyperthermia often occurs during physical exercise or exercise in a warm or humid environment.
+Hyperthermia often occurs during physical exercise or in a warm or humid environment.

 During exercise, blood pressure increases to supply more oxygen to the tissues that work, which increases the body temperature and the amount of work the body must do to maintain a stable temperature.

 When combined with other factors, such as warm weather that also increases body temperature and reduces their ability to release heat, it is not surprising that exercise can increase the likelihood of overheating.